tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/role-resource-access-control-vmc.rst

 Configuration
 -------------

-This section describes the parameters used in Contrail RBAC.
+This section describes the parameters used in Tungsten Fabric RBAC.

 -  `Parameter: aaa-mode`_